codyfinegan/mc-server/README.md

 [backups.git]
 push = false
 ```
+[//]: # (config-end)

 ### Commands
 Run `cmcserver` to see the list of available commands.

+[//]: # (command-start)
 ```
 Usage: cmcserver [OPTIONS] COMMAND [ARGS]...

-  Group all of our commands together
+  Utility commands related to running a Minecraft server.

 Options:
   --debug / --no-debug
-  --init
-  --force
+  -C, --config PATH
   --help                Show this message and exit.

-Commands:
+backup  Backup and restore the game using both remote and local options config  Edit the configuration file, or generate it if it does not exist. mods    Run the download mods script if it is defined readme  Update the readme with the config & commands server  See commands relating to the server

+server:
-  backup           Create a backup of the world folder into the backups... backup:sync-aws  Upload and download full backup files to a configured... restart          Restart the server start            Boot the server status           See the status of the server stop             Stop the server
+  restart  Restart the server
+  start    Boot the server.
+  status   See the status of the server stop     Stop the server

+backup:
+  aws     Backup and restore the game using AWS as a remote storage option create  Create either a full or incremental backup git     Upload incremental changes to git prune   Prune the backups in the local system

+backup aws:
+  prune  Delete excess backup files from a configured AWS S3 bucket sync   Upload and download full backup files to a configured AWS S3 bucket
 ```
+[//]: # (command-end)

 ## Development
 Project uses pre-commit.
 Install using `pre-commit install` and then confirm the webhook passes.